Craniorachischisis: a case report

 Diagnosis: the craniorachischisis was confirmed.
 All newborns with craniorachischisis, like ours, either die soon after birth or are stillborn.

 Therapeutic interventions: following antenatal diagnostic counseling and giving their informed consent, the parents chose to terminate the pregnancy.
-The patient underwent cervical ripening using a foley catheter and misoprostol (400 micrograms sublingually every 3 hours).
+The patient underwent cervical ripening using a Foley catheter and misoprostol (400 micrograms sublingually every 3 hours).

-Follow-up and outcome of interventions: subsequently, the patient expelled a dead male fetus, weighing 100 grammes.
+Follow-up and outcome of interventions: subsequently, the patient expelled a dead male fetus, weighing 100 grams.
 There was a defect in the formation of the scalp and vault (acrania) which was extending up to the thoracic part of the vertebral column brain tissue and spinal cord were covered only by a membranous tissue (Figure 3).
 Retroflexion of the spine was observed.
 The neck was short, the nose was broad, and the eyes were bulging (Figure 4).
 No other abnormalities were seen.
 Follow-up proceeded without any clinical or biological complications, and the patient was discharged after being administered cabergoline to inhibit lactation.
 It is recommended to provide genetic counseling and folic acid supplementation during the periconceptional period for future pregnancies as preventive measures.

 Patient perspective: the patient may experience intense grief and a sense of loss.
 This is not just about the termination, but also the loss of hopes and dreams associated with pregnancy.
 The patient has gone beyond this acute stage.